-- .1 Cable: to CAN/CSA-C22.2 No. 239, Control and Instrumentation Cables. - .2 Conductors, copper, size as indicated. - .3 Insulation: chemically cross-linked thermosetting polyethylene rated type RW90, 600V.
-City of Winnipeg Section 26 05 21 - .4 Shielding as indicated on the drawings. - A higher level of shielded cable may be substituted for unshielded, or overall shielded cable, unless otherwise specified, provided that all appropriate shield grounding, as required by the Contract Administrator, is performed.
+- .1 Cable: to CAN/CSA-C22.2 No. 239, Control and Instrumentation Cables. - .2 Conductors, copper, size as indicated. - .3 Insulation: chemically cross-linked thermosetting polyethylene rated type RW90, 600V. - .4 Shielding as indicated on the drawings. - .5 A higher level of shielded cable may be substituted for unshielded, or overall shielded cable, unless otherwise specified, provided that all appropriate shield grounding, as required by the Contract Administrator, is performed.
 All subsequent related changes, such as required conduit size, fittings, etc. are the responsibility of the Contractor.